It’s a ‘law and order’ election in Georgia – with a twist

 For local fisherman Andy Greene, crime stood at the top of his list of priorities as he voted for Ms. Harris.
 But, even though Savannah has seen a jump in murders this year, his choice didn’t relate to concern about shootings.

 “If we elect a criminal to be president, we’re sending a very powerful message that the law doesn’t matter,” says Mr. Greene, noting Mr. Trump’s felony convictions for falsifying business records in New York.
 “You can already see it in the way boaters with Trump flags fly through no-wake zones.
-It’s, basically, ‘I can do what I want, the hell with the law.’”
+It’s basically, ‘I can do what I want, the hell with the law.’”

 To some here, the most important answers to crime won’t come at the voting booth.